Wyhld/audio_RT/README.md

 - Enhance the web-based version to include noise generation.
 - Optimize timing precision in the browser.
 - Add participant information dialog for the web-based version.

+## Educational Context
+This project is part of a course on experimental psychology and programming.
+It provides students with practical experience in:
+- Designing experiments using PsychoPy.
+- Implementing tasks in Python and JavaScript.
+- Analyzing experimental data using R.

 ## Contact
 For questions or collaboration, please contact [Your Name] at [Your Email].